HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 - Grover / Monte Carlo

-#Peculiarity of the project
+## Peculiarity of the project:
 - combining classical ML approaches with quantum advantages in a classical problem -> towards an application of hybrid solutions
 - showing problem solving on 8x8 board, rather than a 4x4 board

-##Impact and goals
+## Impact and goals:

-- demonstration of a quantum technique for (reinforcement learning?) implemented in a accessible format within a game
+- Demonstration of a quantum technique for (reinforcement learning?) implemented in a accessible format within a game

 - Convolutional Neuronal Networks in combination with quantum mechanics are novel to this approach, as they were only applied to image recognition.